 Regular-Season Competition/Scheduling.
-The SEC regular season equestrian schedule shall consist of home and away competition between each SEC equestrian program.
+The regular season schedule shall consist of home and away competition between each institution.
 The home and away meets shall be split between the fall and spring terms.
 Scheduling for each year will be completed prior to December 1.
-The minimum entry of competitors per event is five for any SEC vs. SEC dual meet competition.
+The minimum entry of competitors per event is five for any Conference dual head-to-head competition.